 Overtime, as the ground beneath slabs compresses or expends due to changes in ground moisture levels, the weighted concrete slab above will start to subside at different points.
-There are many different causes of sinking slabs, including extreme weather conditions that cause reactive clay soil to contract or expand, high trafficked areas where excess weight and movement loosens sandy or fine particle soil beneath, nearby excavations that cause the ground to vibrate, poorly compacted soil during the construction of the building and incomplete or inadequate foundations or footings.
+There are many different causes of sinking slabs, including extreme weather conditions that cause reactive clay soil to contract or expand, high trafficked areas where excess weight and movement loosens sandy or fine particle soil beneath, ponding slab where excess water was used to cure concrete in small areas, nearby excavations that cause the ground to vibrate, poorly compacted soil during the construction of the building and incomplete or inadequate foundations or footings.

 Common indicators of an unlevel slab are misaligned joints between slab panels and soil being pushed out as weight crosses across the slab.
 If left untreated the lack of support under the panel can cause slab cracking and uneven surfaces.